taadis/Operit/README_TOOLS.md

 ### Calculator

-The Calculator tool provides an enhanced mathematical evaluation engine that supports various operations from basic arithmetic to advanced calculations including date operations, unit conversions, and more.
+The Calculator tool provides an enhanced mathematical evaluation engine that supports various operations from basic arithmetic to advanced calculations.
+It serves as a safe and powerful alternative to `eval()` with extensive capabilities for date operations, unit conversions, statistical functions, and more.

+#### When to Use the Calculator

+The calculator is ideal for:
+- **Mathematical calculations**: From basic arithmetic to complex formulas
+- **Date and time operations**: Finding differences between dates, adding days, determining weekdays
+- **Unit conversions**: Converting between different systems of measurement
+- **Statistical analysis**: Computing means, medians, standard deviations
+- **Financial calculations**: Interest, discount, compound growth formulas
+- **Conditional processing**: Using if-then-else logic for decision-making

+When users ask questions involving any of these elements, the Calculator tool can provide precise numerical answers rather than just explaining the process.

 #### Basic Usage